 His cases often involve an international element, usually with competing multiple jurisdictions and laws.
 His clients include banks, insurers, intermediaries, venture capitalists and equity investors and large corporates in England and internationally.

 Ioannis is ranked in the Chambers UK Guide for international arbitration, which notes he is “adept at handling BIT claims” and “is very experienced and brings a wealth of knowledge to the field.“He is also recognised in The Legal 500 UK 2021 as a ‘Recommended Lawyer’ for international arbitration, and is praised as a “brilliant advocate“.
 The Guide also notes that he is “is experienced in cases involving Greece, the Balkans, Russia and Central Asia, the Middle East, Brazil and sub-Saharan Africa“.
 Past guides also commend Ioannis as a “highly rated litigator” and noted “is well known for joint venture and shareholder disputes, business break-ups and fraud and banking disputes“.
 He has been further is commended for being “a great litigator who offers his advice on the basis of the commercial goals that clients set“.
-Ioannis has also been ranked in Chambers Global as a ‘Foreign Expert Based in UK’ and a ‘Foreign Expert for Greece’ for his dispute resolution expertise and is commended for his ability to “see right to the heart of sprawling banking disputes.”
+Ioannis is also ranked in Chambers Global for his international arbitration practice.
+He has been commended for his ability to “see right to the heart of sprawling banking disputes.”
 Ioannis is also recognised in Who’s Who Legal 2021 Arbitration Guide.
 He has been described as “well recognised for his top-notch arbitration practice among peers who say he is “very experienced and engaging with the tribunal”.”

 - Advising a natural gas exploration company on a dispute with its ENRON J. V. partner, in the High Court, Court of Appeal and ICC Arbitration.